-• The Advance Fort Lauderdale 2040 Comprehensive Plan community includes the following objectives: "improve transportation options and reduce congestion by working with partners", "encourage mixed-use and other land-use policies that will reduce vehicle miles traveled within the City" and "improve roads, sidewalks, and trails to prioritize a safer, more walkable and bikeable community". • In addition, the City has developed multiple master plans including Connecting the Blocks which prioritizes pedestrians, bicyclists, and transit riders.
-In addition, the City's Downtown Master Plan incorporates transit-oriented development (TOD) guideline which encourages transit, walking, and biking. • The City uses a GPS system to track each fleet vehicles usage which has result in decreased fuel usage due to reduced idling and more efficient routing of fleet vehicles. • In the community in FY2021, the City has installed over 260,000 linear feet of bicycle lanes, sidewalks and shared-use paths. • The City's Unified Land Development Regulations includes Section 47-18.21. -Mixed Use Development which is intended to encourage diversity of land uses.
-The City is also in the process of amending this Section to strengthen the City's capacity to encourage mixed use development. • The City has continued to fund projects that include improvements related to pedestrian, bicycle and transit related improvements.
-The most recent Community Investment Plan includes a budget of over \$5 million in FY21 for roadway improvements that will include improving bicycle and pedestrian accommodations. • The City's Design and Construction Manual adopted in 2019 includes guidelines for incorporating bicycle facilities and pedestrian facilities into the public realm, thereby promoting increased use of multimodal transportation and reduction of VMTs.
+The Advance Fort Lauderdale 2040 Comprehensive Plan community includes the following objectives: "improve transportation options and reduce congestion by working with partners", "encourage mixed-use and other land-use policies that will reduce vehicle miles traveled within the City" and "improve roads, sidewalks, and trails to prioritize a safer, more walkable and bikeable community".
+In addition, the City has developed multiple master plans including Connecting the Blocks which prioritizes pedestrians, bicyclists, and transit riders.
+The City uses a GPS system to track each fleet vehicle usage which has resulted in decreased fuel usage due to reduced idling and more efficient routing of fleet vehicles.
+In the community in FY2022, the City has installed over 335,000 linear feet of bicycle lanes, sidewalks and shared-use paths.
+The City's Unified Land Development Regulations includes Section 47-18.21. - Mixed Use Development which is intended to encourage diversity of land uses.
+The City is also in the process of amending this Section to strengthen the City's capacity to encourage mixed use development.
+The City has continued to fund projects that include improvements related to pedestrian, bicycle and transit related improvements.
+The most recent Community Investment Plan includes a budget of over \$3.5 million in FY21 for roadway improvements that will include improving bicycle and pedestrian accommodations.
+The City's Design and Construction Manual adopted in 2019 includes guidelines for incorporating bicycle facilities and pedestrian facilities into the public realm, thereby promoting increased use of multimodal transportation and reduction of VMTs.
+The City supports the SunTrolley and expanded Circuit programs to reduce VMTs and in the case of Circuit, utilize electric vehicles to do so.
+The City is exploring pilot usage of an electric vehicle for its SunTrolley services.

 Q34.
 Is equity being embedded into Mitigation Action #5?
-Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 For more guidance, visit the full document on the Compact website.
-Meaningfully include community members who rely on public transit as a primary form of transportation at the decision-making table when it comes to accessing mobility needs and planning future changes/improvements To encourage adoption of working from home to reduce overall VMT, partner with telecommunications company to ensure there is access throughout the municipality to highspeed internet and that communities are not left behind in the digital divide Develop codes or policies encouraging the use of pedestrian-friendly planning options like complete streets and parks no less than 'x' miles from every home Ensure annual budget allocation to maintain sidewalks and build them where they don't exist to connect low-income communities or communities of color to transit stops Host listening sessions, focus groups, and workshops to understand what is and isn't working.
+Meaningfully include community members who rely on public transit as a primary form of transportation at the decision-making table when it comes to accessing mobility needs and planning future changes/improvements To encourage adoption of working from home to reduce overall VMT, partner with telecommunications company to ensure there is access throughout the municipality to high-speed internet and that communities are not left behind in the digital divide Develop codes or policies encouraging the use of pedestrian-friendly planning options like complete streets and parks no less than 'x' miles from every home Ensure annual budget allocation to maintain sidewalks and build them where they don't exist to connect low-income communities or communities of color to transit stops Host listening sessions, focus groups, and workshops to understand what is and isn't working.
 Prioritize riders but also those that are unable to use public transit to understand obstacles to ridership Build programs around these solutions and include transit workers in these discussions